New-Yerk/new-yerk.github.io/CommLab/Portfolio/Documentation.md

 ## Description

 For my portfolio, I wanted to emphasize my minimalist, yet creative approach to art.
-As such, I drew inspiration from the Western style "Wanted" posters.
+As such, I drew inspiration from the Western Style "Wanted" posters.
 My page, thus, provides an image of the suspect, along with details and additional interactive elements that I will elaborate upon below.

 ![Wanted](https://github.com/user-attachments/assets/396b721e-4fcd-44ba-bf43-22c1253d6af9)